 - Requires periodic reapplication

-7. The Ecology Works Plant-Based Allergy Spray
+7. Ecology Works Plant-Based Allergy Spray

-- Safe for multiple surfaces
+- Safe for multiple surfaces including bedding, upholstery, and pet beds

-- Not for direct pet cleaning
+- Not for use on pets

 Buying Guide: How to Choose the Best Allergy Spray for Dogs